 Hi, I’m M.

-The boys who changed everything
+The children who changed everything

 Parenting them has broken open every assumption I ever had about what children need, what “good parenting” looks like, and who I thought I was.
 It’s also the reason I eventually recognised my own neurodivergence.
 I went looking for answers for them and found myself in every page I read.